srk-srinivasan/Permutation-Entropy/README.md

 # Permutation-Entropy
-Python Codes for Computing Permutation Entropy
+Python Codes for Computing Permutation Entropy and Jensen-Shannon Complexity